 The Monument to the Discoveries.
 Built in 1960 to mark the 500th anniversary of the death of Henry the Navigator.
 It commemorates the markers, royal patrons and all the explorers from the Portuguese Age of Discovery.

-Commissioned by Manuel 1, built as fortress in middle of Tagus river in early 1500’s.
+Commissioned by Manuel 1, built as a fortress in the middle of Tagus river in early 1500’s.
 The style is Manueline, Moorish and Gothic and is beautiful.

 Eating the original Pastel de Nata here, where it was created.
 Totally worth the short wait.